February 22, 2019

 2) Envision yourself as God sees you.
 I discovered a principle in the Kingdom that simply says, “If I can envision it, I can have it.”
 The wisest king in the world articulated it like this, “As a man thinks in his heart so is he.”(Proverbs 23:7) There is something very powerful about your imagination.
 What you imagine has a huge impact on who you are becoming.
 You are forming your outer world with your inner thoughts, so what will you choose to meditate on?
 Imagine, think about, envision, talk to yourself, and even sing the truth to yourself!

-5) Ask Jesus if there are actions you need to take to clean up your messes, or to bring closure to your life.
+5) Ask Jesus if there are actions you need to take to clean up your messes or to bring closure to your life; then take action.
 The Bible says that we need to “bear fruit of our repentance.”
 (See Matthew 3:8, Acts 26:20) Most of the time this simply means asking people that we have wronged to forgive us, and doing what we can to right our wrongs.
 It’s important to note here, that you are responsible to do your part but you can’t make someone forgive you.
 Let the Holy Spirit do His part in convincing other people involved to reciprocate your response.

-6) Develop a vetting system for what you allow yourself to listen to and think about.
+6) Develop a vetting system, for what you allow yourself to listen to and think about.
 Jesus gave us profound insights into how our vetting process affects our lives when He said, “Take care what you listen to.
-By your standard of measure, it will be measured to you; and more will be given to you besides.
-(Mark 4:24) When you choose to entertain certain kinds of thoughts; maybe it’s worry and fear, you will invite other worriers and fearful people into you world.
-It’s true with they say, “Birds of a feather tend to flock together.”
-On the other hand, if you “Watch over your heart (mind) with all diligence,” (See Proverbs 4:23), and vet your thoughts through God’s divine filter, then you will attract like minded people to you.
+By your standard of measure, it will be measured to you; and more will be given to you besides.”
+(Mark 4:24) When you choose to entertain certain kinds of thoughts; maybe it’s worry and fear, you will invite other worriers and fearful people into your world.
+It’s true when they say, “Birds of a feather tend to flock together.”
+On the other hand, if you “Watch over your heart (mind) with all diligence,” (See Proverbs 4:23), and vet your thoughts through God’s divine filter, then you will attract like-minded people to you.